oilboi/Crafter-Minetest/README.md

 - Fully implemented bows and arrows
 - Tuned the bow and arrows even further
 - Snowmen now drop a carrot, coal, stick, or snowball
+- Added in armor
+- Tuned a lot of things
+- Made armor work
+- Added in Krock's awesome Colored Names mod for csm chat
 ---